carpentries-incubator/tei-xml/_episodes/01-introduction.md

 > ## Try out a TEI puzzle
 >
 > [![Mary Hamilton letter](../fig/HAM_1_1_3_8.png)](../fig/HAM_1_1_3_8_large.png)
-> Source: HAM/1/1/3/8, John Rylands Library, licence CC BY-NC 4.0
+> Image: HAM/1/1/3/8, John Rylands Library, licence CC BY-NC 4.0
 >
 > This puzzle will help you to put together your very first TEI record by filling in the blanks.
 > It is based on one of the Mary Hamilton letters.